Investing should come with a plan, but it never does. Here are some plans from very very lazy to Do It Yourself(DIY) plans.

 Another example.
 I own 1 share of Pepsi Not because I drink Pepsi, but because I drink Gatorade, eat Fritos and Doritos(pepsico owns these brands and many others) and someone I love thought it would be fun to own them, so I do. :) It also happens to be a pretty safe company to own, they are giant, will likely continue to do OK, etc. I own exactly 1 share, and again, unless they go off the deep end and do something I really don't like, I don't see me changing my ownership with them anytime soon.

-So my 1% fun/gambling money is probably less than 1% total, but I limit it to 1% max.
+So my 1% fun/gambling money is currently around .006% of my net worth, but I limit it to 1% max.
 It's for things I want to be a part of/support for various reasons.
 If you know me personally and think of a company I should know about, reach out!